To crack human brain's code, a search for visionaries

 That map is likely to be less like an atlas on paper and more like an online traffic video, Bargmann said, “because the brain is never the same in any two people, and it’s not the same in one person at two different times.”

 Both Bargmann and Newsome are working in their own laboratories on pieces of this puzzle.
-Newsome focuses on the brain's way of mediating visual perception and visually guided behavior (see his lab's site at monkeybiz.stanford.edu ).
+Newsome focuses on the brain’s way of mediating visual perception and visually guided behavior (see his lab’s site at).